Universal constraints on selection strength in lineage trees: The strength of selection is bounded by the variability in fitness landscape

-While this interpretation is general, the `pseudo-distance' term $\sigma_{\T{for}}(q_t)$ can be linked to measurable quantities for cell colonies.
-Indeed, using \cref{eq_fr_hs,eq_lambda_hs}, we obtain
+We obtained a universal upper bound for the strength of selection acting on trait $\mathcal{S}$, which involves the information-theoretic distances $\sigma_{\T{for}}(q_t)$ and $\sigma_{\T{back}}(r_t)$ between the backward and forward statistics, and the variances of the fitness landscape in both ensembles, which are in general different from each other.

-Thus, the distance term quantifies the relative fluctuation of the quantity $e^{th_t(s)}$, which itself represents the ratio of the expected number of lineages ending with trait value $s$, rescaled by the number $N_0$ of initial cells, to the forward probability of this trait value value (See Suppl.
-Mat.).
+Even if the interpretation of $\sigma_{\T{for}}(q_t)$ as a distance in the framework of linear-response theory is general, $\sigma_{\T{for}}(q_t)$ can also be expressed in terms of measurable quantities for cell colonies:

-\textit{Linking fluctuations of fitness landscape to the strength of selection} --- An important application of the above result is when the arbitrary function $g_t(s)$ is the fitness landscape $h_t(s)$ itself.
-Then, the change in the mean fitness in the ensemble with and without selection represents the strength of selection $\Pi_{\mathcal{S}}$ acting on trait $\mathcal{S}$ \cite{nozoe_inferring_2017}
+Thus, $\sigma_{\T{for}}(q_t)$ quantifies the relative fluctuation of the quantity $\exp \lbk th_t(s) \rbk$, which itself represents the ratio of the expected number of lineages ending with trait value $s$, rescaled by the number $N_0$ of initial cells, to the forward probability of this trait value (see \cref{sec_app_std_q}).
+A similar interpretation can be given for the term $\sigma_{\T{back}}(r_t)$.